microsoft/msticpy/docs/source/data_acquisition/DataProviders.rst

   the query before being passed to the data provider.
 Each parameter must have a unique name (for each query, not globally).
-All parameters specified in the query text must have an entry here or in the file defauls section.
+All parameters specified in the query text must have an entry here or in the file defaults section.
 The parameter subsection has the following sub-keys:

   - **description**: A description of what the parameter is (used for generating documentation strings.